MetaphorData/connectors/metaphor/synapse/README.md

 2. Follow steps to set up/check enough permissions in Azure portal to perform Azure Synapse connector:
     1. Access control in Azure Portal, go to your Azure Synapse workspace in [Azure Portal](https://portal.azure.com/#view/HubsExtension/BrowseResource/resourceType/Microsoft.Synapse%2Fworkspaces).
     2. Click the workspace which will be used in the Synapse connector.
-    3. Click **Access control(IAM)** tab on the left-hand panels.
+    3. Click `Access control(IAM)` tab on the left-hand panels.
-    4. Click **+Add** and select **Add role assignment** to add role-based permissions to the AD app we created in the first step.
+    4. Click `+Add` and select `Add role assignment` to add role-based permissions to the AD app we created in the first step.
-    5. add build-in role **Reader** or custom role to the app and wait for a few minutes for applied to all resources.
+    5. add build-in role `Reader` or custom role to the app and wait for a few minutes for applied to all resources.

-       - the build-in **Reader** role has too many permissions than the connector request.
-To limit permission, you can create custom role with ony **"Microsoft.Synapse/*/read"** permission.
+       - the build-in `Reader` role has more permissions than required by the connector.
+To limit the permission, you can create a custom role with only `"Microsoft.Synapse/*/read"` permission.
       Sample permission JSON file as follow:
             ```json
             {